dss-web/nettsteder-vvv/README.md

   core: https://github.com/Varying-Vagrant-Vagrants/vvv-utilities.git
 ```

-In the local VVV folder, run `vagrant up` or `vagrant reload --provision` if vagrant is already running.
+4) In the local VVV folder run `vagrant up`, or `vagrant reload --provision` if vagrant is already running.